openstack/rally/doc/source/concepts.rst

 In this example, the task configuration file specifies two benchmarks to be run, namely **"NovaServers.boot_server"** and **"CinderVolumes.create_volume"** (benchmark name = *ScenarioClassName.method_name*).
 Each benchmark scenario may be started several times with different parameters.
 In our example, that's the case with **"NovaServers.boot_server"**, which is used to test booting servers from different images & flavors.

 Note that inside each scenario configuration, the benchmark scenario is actually launched **3 times** (that is specified in the **"runner"** field).
-It can be specified in **"runner"** in more detail how exactly the benchmark scenario should be launched; we elaborate on that in the *"Sceario Runners"* section below.
+It can be specified in **"runner"** in more detail how exactly the benchmark scenario should be launched; we elaborate on that in the *"Scenario Runners"* section below.

 .. _ScenariosDevelopment: